 Despite our thorough selection and screening procedure, however, the risk of having a child with a medical condition cannot be eliminated.
 If a condition is detected in a child, and there is reason to believe that the disease might be the result of the use of donor eggs, Cryos should be informed immediately, so that we can take the necessary action.
 Please reach out to our Clinic Account Team, who can help you or your patient report a condition.

 If Cryos receives a Report of Condition, our Genetics team will handle it immediately and start an investigation.
 The purpose of the investigation is to assess if the disease could or could not be related to the egg donor.

 - In some cases, our Genetics team will conclude that the report can be rejected, and that no further actions are necessary.
 This is the case when the genetics team assesses that the disease is not related to the donor or that the risk of recurrence in half siblings is not significantly elevated.

 - In other cases, the Report of Condition requires further investigation.
 The donor’s eggs will then be put in quarantine, as a temporary precaution, while further investigation is carried out.
 Cryos will notify anyone who has placed an order for the donor’s eggs directly with Cryos.

 Eventually, the conclusion will either be that the report of condition can be rejected, or that the donor must be permanently blocked.
-A donor will be permanently blocked if our Genetics team assesses that the condition might be related to the donor.
+An egg donor will be permanently blocked if our Genetics team assesses that the condition might be related to the donor.
 If a donor is permanently blocked, her eggs can only be purchased for sibling treatment – which means, only by persons who have already conceived a child with eggs from this donor.